The Red Canyon offers a stunning hike in southern Israel. Moreover, the trail is short, circular, free, and you can reach it by bus.

 Opening Hours

-When To Visit The Red Canyon?
+When to Visit The Red Canyon?

 First, let’s start with the season.
 During the summer, it is boiling there.
 Thus I would suggest any other season.
 And preferably winter.
 But one important note, do not hike after and during rains.
-Though wet stones are problematic, the real concern is flooding.
+Though wet stones are problematic, the actual concern is flooding.
 And flooding in a narrow canyon can be lethal.

-Short Loop Trail
+Short Loop Track

-Green Trail
+Green Track

 Shani stream, which originates in Egypt, undercuts colorful sandstone and creates the Red Canyon.
 When the volcanic granite rock erodes, its quartz survives mechanical wear and chemical decomposition.
 Sandstone is made of those same surviving quartz crystals, and its red color derives from the presence of iron compounds.

-Red Canyon trail starts with a light path along hills.
+The track starts with a light path along hills.

-Inside The Red Canyon
+Inside the Red Canyon

-In the beginning, you climb over rocks as you go down, and then you start using metal ladders.
+Then the green trail leads you inside a narrow canyon.
+And you start going down and down.
+In the beginning, you climb over rocks as you go down and then begin using metal ladders.
+Here are several photos from that section:

 Black Trail

 It seems that the Red Canyon is #instafamous.
 These youngsters were taking selfies frequently.
 And since there were about a dozen of them, jams were created.
-But, this gave me additional time to photograph 😉
+But this gave me additional time to photograph 😉

 After climbing the ladder from the previous photo, you will go to the top of the narrow canyon.